History of the Liberal Party of Canada: The post-Pierre Trudeau party in opposition

-The party under Chrétien
+Chrétien era

 Turner resigned in 1990 due to growing discontent within the party with his leadership, and was replaced by bitter rival Jean Chrétien, who had served in every Liberal cabinet since 1965.
 Chrétien's Liberals campaigned in the 1993 election on the promise of renegotiating the North American Free Trade Agreement (NAFTA), and eliminating the Goods and Services Tax (GST).
 Just after the writ was dropped for the election, they issued the Red Book, a detailed statement of exactly what the Liberals would do in office if they won power.
 This was unprecedented for a Canadian party.
 Taking full advantage of the inability of Mulroney's successor, Kim Campbell to overcome a large amount of antipathy toward Mulroney, they won a strong majority government with 177 seats—the third-best performance in party history, and their best since 1949.
 The Progressive Conservatives were cut down to only two seats, suffering a defeat even more severe than the one they had handed the Liberals nine years earlier.
 The Liberals were re-elected with a considerably reduced majority in 1997, but nearly tied their 1993 total in 2000.

 For the next decade, the Liberals dominated Canadian politics in a fashion not seen since the early years of Confederation.
 This was because of the destruction of the "grand coalition" of Western socially conservative populists, Quebec nationalists, and fiscal conservatives from Ontario that had supported the Progressive Conservatives in 1984 and 1988.
 The PCs' Western support, for all practical purposes, transferred en masse to the Western-based Reform Party, which replaced the PCs as the major right-wing party in Canada.
 However, the new party's agenda was seen as too conservative for most Canadians.
 It only won one seat east of Manitoba in an election (but gained another in a floor-crossing).
 Even when Reform restructured into the Canadian Alliance, the party was virtually nonexistent east of Manitoba, winning only 66 seats in 2000.
 Reform/Alliance was the official opposition from 1997 to 2003, but was never able to overcome wide perceptions that it was merely a Western protest party.
-The Quebec nationalists who had once supported the Tories largely switched their support to the sovereigntist Bloc Québécois, while the Tories' support in Ontario and the Atlantic provinces largely moved to the Liberals.
+The Quebec nationalists who had once supported the PCs largely switched their support to the sovereigntist Bloc Québécois, while the PCs' support in Ontario and the Atlantic provinces largely moved to the Liberals.
 The PCs would never be a major force in Canadian politics again; while they rebounded to 20 seats in the next election, they won only two seats west of Quebec in the next decade.